Ifeanyi-Ibe/Movies-API/README.md

 * add a comment to a particular movie
 * list the comments associated with a particular movie

-The API also include features to:
+The API also includes features to:
 * sort list of characters by name in ascending or descending order
 * filter characters by gender